The Hidden Expenses of HomeownershipOwning a home is a huge financial commitment.

 This is one of the larger regular expenses that a lot of first-time homeowners fail to account for when budgeting.
-While this cost is typically rolled into your monthly mortgage payment, a lot of calculators online don’t consider this when estimating your monthly payment.
+While this cost is typically rolled into your monthly mortgage payment, a lot of calculators online don’t consider homeowners insurance when estimating your monthly payment.

 Also, if you put less than 20% down on the home, most lenders will require you to carry Private Mortgage Insurance (PMI) on top of homeowners insurance.
 While this will go away when you have 20% equity, it could still be a couple of hundred bucks a month until you reach that point.